Fortress conservation: Republic of the Congo

 Forest rangers, known as ecoguards, dressed in paramilitary uniforms and heavily armed with funding from the WWF, are accused of torture, rape and murder of Baka pygmies in the proposed Messok Dja protected area as part of an effort to remove the Baka pygmies from the area.

 Tanzania

 More than 150,000 Maasai people face eviction in Tanzania with moves to turn their lands into nature reserves for luxury safari tourism and for trophy hunting in the Ngorongoro Conservation Area, which is a UNESCO World Heritage Site, and in Loliondo near the Serengeti National Park.
 Previous attempts to forcefully evict the Maasai were alleged to have included burning their homes.

 Uganda

 In 1991, Uganda classified the land that the indigenous Batwa lived on as national parks and they claim that many have been evicted from their homes.
 In particular, these areas, such as the Mgahinga Gorilla National Park, are also home to the endangered Mountain gorilla.

 United States of America

+The United States was the pioneer of fortress conservation.
+After the National Park Act of 1872 was passed, President Theodore Roosevelt deployed US Army cavalry troops to protect the newly established National Parks, often leading to forced expulsion of indigenous Americans.
+This went on until 1916 when the National Park Service was established.
 The preservation of Yosemite National Park under the advocacy of John Muir meant the expulsion of the Miwok and Paiute Native Americans.